• Skip to main content

 There are 2 types of panko available:

 The difference is the amount of water contained.
-Nama panko includes more water than dried one so it's soft.
+Nama panko includes more water than the dried version, so it’s soft.

 On the other hand, the texture of dried panko is more crunchy.

-Dried panko lasts longer and is versatile for any dishes in my opinion so I most likely have dried one in my pantry.
-However, If you want a dish to be with a lighter texture, then Nama panko is suitable.
+Dried panko lasts longer and is versatile for any dish, in my opinion, so I most likely have a dried one in my pantry.
+However, If you want a dish that has a lighter texture, then Nama panko is suitable.

 🔪Instructions